-40 Years Ago: George Jones Earns No. 1 Hit With ‘The Grand Tour’
+41 Years Ago: George Jones Earns No. 1 Hit With ‘The Grand Tour’

-Jones included the song on several of his compilations, including ‘Anniversary — 10 Years of Hits’ in 1982, ‘Super Hits’ in 1987 and 2004’s ’50 Years of Hits.’
+Jones included the song on several of his compilations, including Anniversary — 10 Years of Hits in 1982, Super Hits in 1987 and 2004’s 50 Years of Hits.

+The Country Music Hall of Fame member announced that his final tour, The Grand Tour, would cover 60 cities in 2013.
+Sadly, he passed away in April of that year of complications from pneumonia.
 A tribute concert was held in his honor on Nov.
-22, with more than 70 artists performing, including Alan Jackson, Dierks Bentley, Travis Tritt, Tanya Tucker, Josh Turner, Blake Shelton, Miranda Lambert, Eric Church, Reba McEntire and Alabama.
-George Strait performed ‘The Grand Tour’ in Jones’ honor.
+22, 2013, with more than 70 artists performing, including Alan Jackson, Dierks Bentley, Travis Tritt, Tanya Tucker, Josh Turner, Blake Shelton, Miranda Lambert, Eric Church, Reba McEntire and Alabama.
+During the event, George Strait performed “The Grand Tour” in Jones’ honor.

 Country’s Greatest Love Stories: George + Nancy Jones